autoselff/kinnie/README.md

 # Kinnie
 ## Setup

 **Important!
 Remember, to use the built-in graphics library, you must have the SDL and SDL_ttf library installed.
 Also, make sure you have gcc and g++ compilers installed.
-Kinnie does not support the underscore character in variable and function names.**
+Kinnie does not support the underscore character in variable, function and struct names.**

 Debian
 ```bash